IndigoUnited/spoonjs-www/doc/Guide/sample_application.md

 <li class="issues"><a href="{{url "issues" }}">Issues</a></li>
 ```

-While we haven't yet associated any state to an URL, it will still work out.
-If your curious, hover the links to see what has been generated.
-Later we will learn how to map states to URLs.
-For the back button we have prefixed it with `/`.
-When a state starts with a `/`, it means it is absolute.
+While we haven't yet associated any state to an URL, the application still works.
+One of the advantages of mapping URL to states is to make `back` and `forward` browser buttons work.
+Later we will learn how to do that.

+In the html code above, there's a special meaining for the `/home` state.
+When prefixed with a `/`, it means that we are referencing the a state absolutely.
+In this case, the root home state.

 ```css